 If you have a weekend or two, you can learn everything you need to know about growing apple trees.
 Do your research now and you’ll be able to grow apple trees the easy way.

-Alternatively, you can grow your apple trees the hard way and run out to the garden centre today, buy a potted tree, plant it and hope for the best.
+Alternatively, you can grow your apple trees the hard way and run out to the garden centre today, buy a potted tree, plant it, and hope for the best.

 I’ve done both myself.
 And for me?
 I’ll opt for the easy way.

-Happy growing every one!
+Happy growing everyone!

-Susan Poizner is the author of the award-winning fruit tree care book Growing Urban Orchards and the creator of the award-winning online fruit tree care training portal at www.orchardpeople.com.
-She is the host of The Urban Forestry Radio Show and Podcast which covers fruit trees, food forests, permaculture and arboriculture.
-She is an ISA Certified Arborist living in Toronto, Canada with her husband Cliff and her fruit trees!
+Susan Poizner is an urban orchardist and the author of the award-winning fruit tree care book Growing Urban Orchards.
+She is the creator of the award-winning online fruit tree care training program at www.orchardpeople.com and the host of The Urban Forestry Radio Show and Podcast.
+She is also an ISA Certified Arborist..